reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 * **Component types participate in reconciliation.** By letting React call your components, you also tell it more about the conceptual structure of your tree.
 For example, when you move from rendering `<Feed>` to the `<Profile>` page, React won’t attempt to re-use them.
 * **React can enhance your user experience.** For example, it can let the browser do some work between component calls so that re-rendering a large component tree doesn’t block the main thread.
 * **A better debugging story.** If components are first-class citizens that the library is aware of, we can build rich developer tools for introspection in development.
-* **More efficient reconcilation.** React can decide exactly which components in the tree need re-rendering and skip over the ones that don't.
+* **More efficient reconciliation.** React can decide exactly which components in the tree need re-rendering and skip over the ones that don't.
 That makes your app faster and more snappy.

 ## Never pass around hooks as regular values {/*never-pass-around-hooks-as-regular-values*/}